ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 The five scenarios are designed to verify the server-side, testable requirements in MS-OXCFOLD test suite.
 The S04\_OperateOnPublicFolder scenario relies on the second SUT.
 It will not be run if the second SUT is not available.
-The following table lists the scenarios designed in the test suite.
+The following table lists the scenarios in the test suite.

 Scenario  |  Description